OguzhanAndic/devops24/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+Answer: The major difference between my home directory and the local directory (examinations/02/upg2/) is that the home directory uses Ansible’s default configuration, while the local directory contains its own ansible.cfg file with custom settings that override the defaults.